astoff/code-cells.el/README.md

 - `cells-mark-cell` marks the current cell and activates the region.

 Everything else is left up for the user to define with the mechanism explained above.
-See below for a more substantial configuration example, which is specific for Jupyter mode but can be easily adapted to any other mode or language with a REPL in Emacs.
+See below for more substantial configuration examples, some specific to Jupyter and others applicable to any mode or language with a REPL in Emacs.

 Minor mode
 ----------